JerryPeng0201/TSA-Prohibited-Objects-Detection/README.md

 Please change the address paths in the files when you run the codes.

 ## Notice
-This project is not finished yet.
-We are still running and testing for HOG.
-More information will be provided later.
+Due to GitHub size limitation, the trained HOG+SVM model is not be provided